estebanmarinv/Pharmacy-Drug-Forecast/README.md

 #### b) Create Database

-**CreateDB.ipyb** creates the tables in the PostgreSQL Database from the temporary files, according with the next image:
+**CreateDB.ipyb** creates the tables in the PostgreSQL Database from the temporary files, according with the Database design included in the next image:

 ![alt text](CreateCSVsDB/DB%20design.png "Database")